Walter D. Binger

-Walter D. Binger (January 16, 1888 - March 17, 1979) was a civil engineer and member of the historical preservationist movement in New York City.
+Walter D. Binger (January 16, 1888 – March 17, 1979) was a civil engineer and member of the historical preservationist movement in New York City.

 Early life and education

 Walter Binger was born in New York City on January 16, 1888.
 His parents were Frances (née Newgass) and Gustav Binger.
 He had three siblings: Elsie Naumburg, Robert Binger, and Carl Binger.
 He attended the Massachusetts Institute of Technology and graduated in 1916 with a degree in civil engineering.

 During World War I, Binger was a second lieutenant in the Air Service Construction Division of the American Expeditionary Force.
 He ran his own company, Thompson & Binger Inc., from 1920 until 1928.

 Career

 Engineering and public works

 In 1934, Binger joined the administration of Mayor Fiorello LaGuardia as Deputy City Commissioner of Sanitation.
 In the 1930s, he oversaw projects to construct sewage treatment facilities for Coney Island, Wards Island, and Tollmans Island.
-From 1938-1945, he worked as Commissioner of Borough Works for Manhattan.
+From 1938 to 1945, he worked as Commissioner of Borough Works for Manhattan.
 In this role he directed the construction of the Harlem River Drive and the East River Drive.
 He also directed the 1938 renovation and modernization of the Fulton Fish Market.

 Binger served as chairman of the National Engineering Advisory Committee during World War II.
 He did consulting work on civil defense for the British government and on public works systems for Iran.
 He was a fellow of the American Society of Civil Engineers and served as its national director from 1952 to 1954.